JereKuusela/valheim-expand_world/publish/README.md

   - Increases the default altitude cap from 1000 meters to 10000 meters.
   - Increases the network timeout duration to 10x of the normal.
   - Fixes objects sometimes being duplicated.
+  - Fixes purple thunder sky if a custom environment is not set properly.

 - v1.16
   - Warning: Breaking changes!